4th Grade

 SOCIAL STUDIES

 In fourth grade, our students explore the regions of the United States.
 They work to strengthen map skills and analyze information from timelines.
-Students choose a state to study in-depth, using research skills in order to focus on the five themes of geography.
+Students choose a state to study in depth, using research skills in order to focus on the five themes of geography.

 Textbooks

+The textbooks we use are evaluated on a five year basis.
 We choose books based on curriculum alignment, grade level appropriateness, and overall quality.